sebiw93/IMI-Project-10-2017/_posts/focus_mktgeneral/2017-09-07-metrics-retention.rate.md

 ---
 layout: bloggy
-title: 'Underestimated metrics: The retention rate'
+title: 'Underestimated metrics: 10 reasons for the retention rate'
-meta: Desc
+meta: Retaining customers costs up to 12 times less than acquiring new customers.
+Still, the retention rate has lost much of its fame, so we give you 10 good reasons to incorporate the retention rate accordingly.
 source: random source
 picsource: random source
-category: Marketing general
+category: '#Marketing general'
 image: /media/imgs/articles/topic2.jpeg
 author: author_due
 permalink: marketing/metrics-retention